 FIGURE 1.
-Average monthly temperature and rainfall in FSM, 1991-2020
+Average monthly mean, max, and min temperatures and rainfall in FSM, 1991-202016

 Rainfall is high on the volcanic islands of Kosrae, Pohnpei and Chuuk primarily during the wet season from May to November when the Intertropical Convergence Zone (ITCZ) is strongest and furthest north, with annual totals exceeding 400 inches (1,016 cm) and up to 22 inches (559 mm) in a given day.
 Western islands receive additional rain due to the West Pacific Monsoon.
 The islands, especially within the western states, are generally affected by storms and typhoons, as well as excessive rainfall and drought as associated with the warm and cold phases of the El Niño- Southern Oscillation (ENSO).
 The most western state of Yap is in an area affected by a monsoon climatic pattern and can tend to experience more frequent periods of drought.